Skip to main content

 onAuthFailedRedirectTo: String required

 The route to which Wasp should redirect unauthenticated user when they try to access a private page (i.e., a page that has authRequired: true).
-Check out these essentials docs on auth to see an example of usage.
+Check out these essential docs on auth to see an example of usage.

 onAuthSucceededRedirectTo: String